-You went to the local pharmacy, picked up your medicine, and then received a request for substantiation.
-If you’ve ever wondered “What is substantiation and why is it required?” you’re not alone.
+You went to the local pharmacy, picked up your medicine, and then received a request for substantiation a few days later.
+If you’ve ever wondered, “what is substantiation and why is it required?” you’re not alone.

 Let’s start with the basics.